- Describe and follow internal and external reporting procedures for your workplace.

 Families and visitors may report a suspicion of child abuse or neglect in a DoD sponsored activity by calling the DoD Child Abuse and Safety Hotline at 1-877-790-1197.
-If you work OCONUS, your supervisor of FAP will have the most recent contact information families or visitors can use.
+If you work OCONUS, your supervisor or FAP will have the most recent contact information families or visitors can use.
 The DoD Child Abuse and Safety Hotline is a centrally managed line at OSD FAP during regular business hours to take reports involving suspicions of child abuse in DoD-sanctioned activities.
-The hotline is manned, 0730 to 1630, M-F, EST. 1-877-790-1197.
+The hotline is manned, 0730 to 1630, M-F, EST.

 Your service has specific procedures that describe whom you report to, what information to provide, and what to do after reporting.
 Make sure you are familiar with the procedures on your installation.
 In the Apply section, you will have an opportunity to record your program’s specific procedures.
 In U.S. Air Force programs, you are required to report all suspected child abuse and neglect both by telephone and in writing to the Family Advocacy Officer.
 Be prepared to share: